prideout/snowy/README.md

 This is a tiny Python 3 module for manipulating and generating images.
 - Simple and flat API.
 See the [documentation](https://github.prideout.net/snowy/).
 - Supports resize and blur with a variety of filters.
-- Honors the wrap mode] for proper boundary behavior.
+- Honors a specified wrap mode for proper boundary behavior.
 - Supports simple OpenEXR images (never clamps colors).
-- Images are numpy arrays with shape `[height,width,bands]`.
 - Written purely in Python 3 and accelerated using [numba](https://numba.pydata.org/).
 - Efficiently generates gradient noise and distance fields.